220110-Java-React-Enterprise/Curriculum-Notes/notes/misc/intro-git.md

 ```

 7. To begin tracking this code with Git, we initialize a local repository by running the command `git init`.
-8. If you run the `ls-la` command again, you'll notice that a `.git` directory has been added to our project.
+8. If you run the `ls -al` command again, you'll notice that a `.git` directory has been added to our project.

 <div align="center"> <img src="./../images/git-bash-1.png" width="500"/> </div>